kualta/site/posts/memetic-culture.md

 ![/images/memetic-culture/gakonst-tweet.png](/images/memetic-culture/gakonst-tweet.png)

-Let me remind you that the only thing that deffers you from an animal is your ability to develop and preserve your culture.
+Let me remind you that the only thing that differs you from an animal is your ability to develop and preserve your culture.

 If you have no culture - I have no respect.